 Brainerd Bait Co (10,000 Lakes)

-After moving from Brainerd around the 1940s, this lure company primarilymanufactured metal lures for many years.
+After being purchased and moving from Brainerd in the early 1930s, this lure company primarily manufactured metal lures for many years.

-The "Doctor Spoons" shape was copied so often (especially by other companies in MN) that they began calling the lure "The Original Doctor Spoon".
+The "Doctor Spoons" shape were "copied" so often (especially by other companies in MN) that they began calling the lure "The Original Doctor Spoon".
 This is the lure that I caught my fish northern over 5 pounds on as a kid.

 This very short-lived company made these lures in the 1950s.

 The lure has no markings on it, and most assume it is some type of an Eppinger Daredevle.
 This lure was found in the box and proves otherwise....

 This strange fish hook aparatus was made in the late 1960s and into the early 1970s.